CDR DAVID M. SHERRY, J.D., LL.M.

 - Lieutenant Commander David M. Sherry, Book Note, Jan.
 2013 Army Law.
 37, (reviewing Peter Englund, The Beauty and the Sorrow: An Intimate History of the First World War (2011)).

 - Senior Editor, 2014 Domestic Operational Law Handbook for Judge Advocates (Center For Law and Military Operations).

-- Contributing Editor, 2014 Operational Law Handbook (The Judge Advocate General’s Legal Center and School).
+- Contributing Author, 2014 Operational Law Handbook (The Judge Advocate General’s Legal Center and School).

 - Cornell Rosiu (USCG), Stephen Lehmann (NOAA), David Sherry (USCG), Wyman Briggs (USCG), and Peter Blanchard (Maine Department of Environmental Protection), When Oil is the Lesser of Two Evils: Comparative Risk of the Shipwreck Empire Knight (2014 International Oil Spill Conference Presentation).

 - Admitted to the Massachusetts Bar February 2006